Ollie Robinson: International career

 In May 2021, Robinson was included in England's Test squad for their series against New Zealand.
 He made his Test debut on 2 June 2021, for England against New Zealand.
 His first Test international wicket was Tom Latham.
 On the day of his international Test debut, Robinson apologised for making racist and sexist tweets in 2012 and 2013.
 The England and Wales Cricket Board (ECB) launched an investigation, on 3 June 2021, to consider whether Robinson should be sanctioned for the tweets.
 On 6 June 2021, Robinson was removed from the England squad for the second Test match of the series, and suspended from all formats of international cricket by the ECB.
 Oliver Dowden, the Secretary of State for Digital, Culture, Media and Sport, described the ECB sanctions as "over the top".
 He asked the ECB to reconsider the suspension, saying: "They are also a decade old and written by a teenager".
 Later, British Prime Minister Boris Johnson stated that he agreed with Dowden.
 On 3 July 2021, Robinson was cleared to return to cricket, following a hearing by the Cricket Discipline Commission.
 Later the same month, Robinson was named in England's Test squad for their series against India.
 In the first match, Robinson took his first five-wicket haul in Test cricket, with 5/85.
 Robinson was England's leading wicket taker in the summer (28 wickets with an average of 19.60); he was named as one of Wisden's five cricketers of the year in April 2022.

+Robinson returned to the England Test team in June 2026 against New Zealand at Lord's, taking three wickets in his first over and recording career-best first-innings figures of 5/39.
+He was named Player of the Match after finishing with match figures of 7/77 in England’s victory.
+He was ruled out of the second test with a knee injury.

+During the 1st Test against Pakistan, Robinson recorded his best ever test match bowling figures of 8/80 across both innings, as he won player of the match.

 Personal life

 Robinson was educated at The King's School, Canterbury.
 He is coached by his stepfather Paul Farbrace at Sussex.
+He married Mia Baker, a sports and fashion influencer, on 10 October 2025.
+The couple's first child Eva was born in August 2026; Robinson also has one child from a previous relationship.